lewis-chambers/Academic-Topic-Trends/README.md

 ## Notes

-This application was developed on Windows
+This application was developed on Windows and hasn't been tested on other platforms.